 The WATCHMAN is an FDA approved procedure in which an implant occludes the left atrial appendage (LAA) – the source of blood clots from atrial fibrillation.
 This implant eliminates the need for a blood thinners for those at high risk of stroke from AFib.
 During this procedure, Dr. Smith deploys the WATCHMAN implant into the LAA to prevent the risk of stroke.
 After just 45 days after implantation, 99% of patients were able to stop taking blood thinners.

 Some cardiac arrhythmias may be treated with medical management.
 This should be discussed with your cardiologist as the medication will be chosen depending on the type of arrhythmia.

 Schedule a Consultation

-For more information on treatment options for atrial fibrillation, call 205.510.5000 today!
+For more information on treatment options for atrial fibrillation and other arrhythmias, call 205.510.5000 today!
 Schedule a consultation with Macy C. Smith, Jr., MD, FACC, FHRS in Birmingham, Alabama.